segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

    ```
 5. Follow [Segment's guide for collecting IDFA](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#idfa-collection-in-40-beta-and-later)

+#### Additional cloud-mode set up for iOS 14 support

+With Segment’s release of our latest Analytics-iOS SDK with updates to support iOS 14,  there are two paths for you to take regarding IDFA collection, you need IDFA collection or you do not.
+If you do not need to collect the IDFA it means you have not imported the necessary IDFA closure as a config to the  library nor imported the Ad Tracking Transparency framework from Apple.
+If you do not need to collect IDFA and simply  bump your Analytics-iOS SDK, the `device.adTrackingEnabled`  will be set to false and the  `device.advertisingId` key will be deleted from the context object in your payloads.

+For AppsFlyer, if you have the setting  “Can Omit AppsFlyerID” enabled, and you are either not passing an IDFA (as stated above) or passing IDFA as zero’d out (meaning the customer declined permission  to collect IDFA) the event  will fail to send to AppsFlyer.
+To mitigate this we have introduced a new setting “Fallback to send IDFV when advertisingId key not present (Server-Side Only)”.
+When this setting is enabled in your AppsFlyer destination settings and you are sending events Cloud mode, we will fallback to sending the IDFV (ie. `device.id`)  when `device.advertisingId` is either not present or zero’d out AND “Can Omit AppsFlyerID” is enabled.

 ### Server

 AppsFlyer offers an **augmentative** server-side [HTTP API](https://support.appsflyer.com/hc/en-us/articles/207034486-Server-to-Server-In-App-Events-API-HTTP-API-) intended for use along side the AppsFlyer mobile SDK.
 Use the cloud-mode destination _with_ the mobile SDK to link out-of-app events (such as website or offline purchases) with attributed users and devices.